US judge declares mistrial in Cosby sex assault case - Nigeria Today

 But Constand’s allegations were the only criminal case brought against him as most of the alleged abuse happened too long ago to prosecute.

+“There was no pause or hesitation about that, and we’re moving forward,” he told reporters.

+Steele admitted he was “disappointed” but said his team would review their case and make tweaks.
+He pledged the three counts of aggravated indecent assault would stand and praised Constand’s “courage.”

-The sequestered seven-man, five-woman panel spent 52 hours deliberating in the Philadelphia suburb of Norristown, Pennsylvania — far longer than the amount of time dedicated to testimony and legal arguments.
+The sequestered seven-man, five-woman panel spent 52 hours deliberating, working late into the night and on Saturday, longer than the six business days devoted to testimony and legal arguments.

 They first informed Judge Steven O’Neill on Thursday that they were deadlocked, but were instructed to keep trying.

-Less than 48 hours later, and working into the weekend on the 11th day of the trial, the panel informed the judge that they were still deadlocked on all three counts of indecent aggravated assault.
+Less than 48 hours later, the panel informed the judge that they were still deadlocked on all three counts.

 Legal experts had always warned that the “he said, she said” nature of the case was always going to be difficult to prove in court, not least because it happened so long ago and due to a lack of physical evidence.